 How Do I Calculate my PCORI Fee? | PCORI Fee Calculator

-The PCORI fee is required from the plan sponsor on self insured plan options.
-This includes Level Self Funded Health options.
-This fee is only required on self funded & level self funded health or accident plan options.
+The PCORI fee is only required on self funded & level self funded health or accident plan options.
+No matter you group size if you have any of these plan options you are required to pay calculate and pay your fee.
 If the Plan Sponsor has multiple self funded Health and/or Accident Plan options then they may treat their plans as a single plan for calculation purposes.

 Fully Insured Plan issuers (carriers) are also required to pay PCORI FEE's but use different calculation methods.
 Companies that have a fully insured health plan in place for their employees are not required to pay PCORI Fees unless they have an HRA in place.
 If they have an HRA with their fully insured option they are allowed to treat each employee account as one participant even if they have dependent/spouse coverage.